Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Property of HI Halo

 \section{Property of HI Halo}

-As we discussed in Fig.~\ref{fig:pval_astro}, a large amount of the test images of CDM is misclassified to the NCDM model if we use the images for different astrophysical models of {\NoSF} or {\FG}.
-In this appendix, we try to address how this confusion happens by focusing on the basic quantities of halos.
-We identify the dark matter halo by using the ROCKSTAR code \citep{rockstar} and define the HI halo as the group of the HI gas particles within the virial radius of the dark matter halo.
+As discussed in Fig.~\ref{fig:pval_astro}, many of the {\FG} CDM test images is misclassified to the NCDM model.
+In this appendix, we try to address how this confusion happens by focusing on the fundamental quantities of halos.
+We identify the dark matter halo using the ROCKSTAR code \citep{rockstar} and define the HI halo as the group of the HI gas particles within the virial radius of the dark matter halo.

-Table~\ref{tb:HI_halo_size} shows the size of the halo which is defined as the virial radius of the dark matter halo and the total number of halos in the simulation box for each astrophysical and dark matter model.
-For the variant run of the astrophysical model, we always fix the dark matter model to CDM and for the NCDM run, we apply {\Fiducial} astrophysical model.
-We see that there is no significant relation between the number of halos and the assumption of the astrophysical models, whereas the total number of halos is smaller when the dark matter mass is smaller, especially for $m_{\rm DM} \le 4.6$ keV.
-This is because the light dark matter is preventing the clustering on small scales due to its velocity dispersion (see Section~\ref{ssec:wdm}) and halos are not formed.
-On the other hand, the size of the halos is not affected by both the astrophysical models or the dark matter models.
+Table~\ref{tb:HI_halo_size} shows the size of the halo, which is defined as the virial radius of the dark matter halo and the total number of halos in the simulation box for each astrophysical and dark matter model.
+We always fix the dark matter model to CDM for the variant run of the astrophysical model, and for the NCDM run, we apply the {\Fiducial} astrophysical model.
+We see no significant relation between the number of halos and the assumption of the astrophysical models.
+In contrast, the total number of halos is smaller when the dark matter mass is smaller, especially for $m_{\rm DM} \le 4.6$ keV.
+This is because the light dark matter prevents the small-scale clustering due to its velocity dispersion (see Section~\ref{ssec:wdm}), and halos are not formed.
+On the other hand, the size of the halos is not affected by either the astrophysical models or the dark matter models.

 In Fig.~\ref{fig:hi_mass_pdf_astro} and Fig.~\ref{fig:hi_mass_pdf_ncdm}, the panels show the HI mass function in comparison with the {\Fiducial} CDM model.
 These two figures show the mass function of the astrophysical and NCDM models, respectively.
 We see that the number of halos of $M_{\rm HI}> 10^{9} M_{\odot}/h$ increases in the {\NoSF} and {\FG} model compared to the {\Fiducial} model and the halos of $M_{\rm HI} \sim 10^8\ h^{-1} M_{\odot}$ decrease for $m_{\rm DM} \le 10$ keV NCDM models.
 However, these features do not explain the confusion of the model classification because there are no similarities between the HI halo mass function for the NCDM model and variant astrophysical models.